 Along with a whole bunch of systems and mechanisms involved in its control, ejaculation is still poorly understood these days.
 Let’s start with the simplest things.
 What do you know about ejaculation process?
 Physicians call it the semen emission.
 Some explains it as a kind of a mixture of sperm with some other body fluids which come from the reproductive tract of a man.
 Erection is possible only due to an integral work of two kinds of sexual stimulation – physical and mental.
 Thus, men’s brain does participate in this process.

 !
 Most of orgasms are accompanied by ejaculations.
 Yet, there are men who climax without ejaculation.
 How’s that possible?
 Anything is possible thanks to special training!
 In rare cases it happens because of certain abnormalities, the ones that are regarded as physical in nature.

 In real life things aren’t as easy as they can be described at biology lessons.
 The entire process of male ejaculation is very complicated.
 It is not completely studied even today.
 What is obvious is that it involves:

 - nervous system.

 What the exact reason is remains a great secret.
 Many scientists believe that the action itself starts in one’s nervous system, which means that it does involve the brain along with spinal cords, genital nerves.
-It’s mainly a spinal reflex which appears without the involvement of brain; however the pleasure from sex occurs in male’s brain.
-Numerous trials prove that males who have a history of injuries to spinal cord are still able to ejaculate.
-However a bond called genitals – the brain is not strong enough neither for a successful ejaculation nor for successful orgasm.
+It’s mainly a spinal reflex which appears without the involvement of brain; however the pleasure from sex occurs in men’s brain.
+Numerous trials prove that men who have a history of injuries to spinal cord are still able to ejaculate.
+However the link between genitals and the brain is not strong enough neither for a successful ejaculation nor for successful orgasm.

 The 3-Stage Process